ppray/AI-Log-Analyzer/README.md

 ### Installation Steps

-1. Download "AILogAnalyzer" from the [gitlab link](https://gitlab-vmw.devops.broadcom.net/rg011725/ai-log-analyzer/-/archive/2.0.0/ai-log-analyzer-2.0.0.zip)
+1. Download "AILogAnalyzer" from the [github](https://github.com/ppray/AI-Log-Analyzer.git)
 2. Load the unpacked folder in Chrome by navigating to `chrome://extensions/`.

 ### Configuration Options